-Working as a computer science teacher, Narinder was looking for a career change and entered the trades industry some years ago, intending to move into renewable energy.
+As a computer science teacher, Narinder was looking for a career change and entered the trades industry some years ago, intending to move into renewable energy.

 Though good money can be made as either an electrician, gas engineer or both, that was never the main aim for Narinder.
 Instead, he wanted to do a good job and leave customers happy and safe.

 Working hard to complete his training, Narinder aimed to set up his own business.
-And, in 2007, he launched Solar RGB.
+And in 2007, he launched Solar RGB.

 Qualified as both a gas engineer and electrician, Narinder focuses mainly on the electrical side of things.
 An experienced electrician, he completes installs and maintenance at both a domestic and commercial level.

 Going from strength to strength, Narinder made it his mission to help others looking to work in the industry.
 As a former teacher, he understands the importance of training the next generation.
 Narinder first took on an apprentice eight years ago.
 Since then, he has trained up seven others.
-All of whom have all gone onto launch their own businesses.
+All of whom have all gone on to launch their own businesses.

 A New Apprentice

 Following Narinder’s lead, Kyle has already expressed his desire to go self-employed upon gaining his qualifications.
-Once Kyle has completed his training with Narinder and filled his portfolio, he will sit his AM2 Assessment.
+Once Kyle has completed his training with Narinder and filled his portfolio, he will sit his AM2 assessment.

 Upon passing that assessment, Kyle can apply for his ECS Gold Card.
 The gold card is awarded to electricians “who work unsupervised on the installation, commissioning and maintenance of low voltage electrical and electronic devices and appliances in a consumer’s electrical installation.”
 (Source: ECS)